Omerylmz00/Personal-Blog-Website/README.md

 - knowledge about the person
 - Access to social media addresses
 - Video integration
+- Access to Instagram, Github and LinkedIn on the navigation bar

 ## Requirements
 - A modern web browser (Chrome, Firefox, Edge)